 Using a talent platform like Checkster, you can implement an automated retention survey every 30 days (or as often as you like) during their first quarter or year to see how they’re doing, gather feedback on what they need to succeed, and how they recommend improving the recruiting and onboarding process in the future.
 Taking their feedback and responding to it immediately will show your new hires that you care about their opinion early on and that they can be agents of change within your organization.

 Introduce your new hires to every member of the team that they’ll need to communicate with on a weekly basis.
 Make sure to set up informational meetings and introductions with anyone the new hire will need to know and work with to be successful.

 Create a Question Box

 New employees will have questions.
 Open a slack channel or communication thread where they’re able to ask questions to their team or other members of the company without feeling judged for not knowing things.
 Remember, you can’t know if you don’t ask, so make asking easy and new hires will get up-to-speed more quickly.

 Whether you have a mentoring program or a video learning library, you’ll want to offer some form of training for your new hires.
 Depending on the role, you can make this training as in-depth as needed.
 For example, for new sales reps, you can create entire libraries of sales pitches, value props and case studies to get them up-to-speed and productive quickly.

 Have Structure in Place Ahead of Time

-Don’t make your employees feel like their on boarding is cobbled together at the last second.
+Don’t make your employees feel like their on boarding is cobbled together at the last second, and go beyond a simple employee handbook.
 Have organized checklists and agendas created , meetings set, and everything prepared before-hand.
 This will show your new hires that your team was actively thinking about them prior to their first day, and that you are all excited to welcome them to your company.